 For many, Mexico may be synonymous with Cancún.
 The resort-dominate city sits on the Caribbean’s peaceful waters.
 Its nightlife and beautiful weather attract millions of visitors a year.
 For many, Mexico is synonymous with carefree vacationing.
 Unlimited piña colada and mouth-watering tacos in lavish restaurants.

 Yet, in recent years, the fight over narco turfs in Cancún rose with the rise in tourism.
-It is unfortunate to see that the once peaceful waters of this beach-side city be subjugated to intensifying clashes over potential consumers.
+It is unfortunate to see that the once peaceful waters of this beach-side city be subjugated to intensifying clashes.
 It is frustrating to see foreigners who come to the city for fast pleasures, leave behind a blazing trail of irreversible losses.

 Nonetheless, the country I saw was vibrant and warm.
 The people cheerful and accommodating.
 As always with my stubborn curiosity, it was difficult to commit to one city.
 Despite, in theory, the week-and-half trip was supposed to be relaxing, I was whisked away by the need to explore other noted destinations.

-In 10 days, with a little help from Google and lots of convincing from locals, I managed to squeeze in 4 cities and a handful of tourist attractions in a relatively steady pace.
+In 10 days, with a little help from Google and lots of convincing from locals, I managed to squeeze in 4 cities and a handful of tourist attractions at a decently steady pace.

 From vibrant Mérida to cozy Valladolid, from the gorgeous lagoon in Bacalar to beach town Tulum, I intentionally left the hustles and bustles of Cancún for a future getaway.

-Being as ignorant as I am, I thought prices in Mexico would be similar to that in South Asia.
+Being as ignorant as I was, I thought prices in Mexico would be similar to that in South Asia.

 That’s not the case at all.
 A single bus ride from the Cancún airport to downtown Mérida took a fifth of my budget- some $40 after conversion.